posted byShotaro Nabeya24/02/2021

 A simple rinse of saline eye solution can help mild eye irritation and get rid of irritants in the eye for cats and dogs.

 Another great home remedy solution is to add a ¼ teaspoon of sea salt to 1 cup of pure water.

-Mix the solution and keep at room temperature.
-Apply the mixture onto a glass or plastic dropper and apply onto your dog or cat’s eye.
+Mix the solution and keep it at room temperature.
+Apply the mixture onto a glass or plastic dropper and apply it to your dog or cat’s eye.

 If the irritated eye worsens, discontinue the use of the eye wash and bring your pet to the veterinarian immediately.